DataWorld892/SQL-Projects/Restaurant Order Analysis/README.md

 ### Introduction
-the goal of this project is to analyse into the customer data to see which menu items are doing well/not well and what the top customers seem to like best.
+The goal of this project is to analyse into the customer data to see which menu items are doing well/not well and what the top customers seem to like best.

 ### Data Source